-Statement of Solidarity with the Victims of Police Violence in Ferguson, MO - National Council of Disability
+Statement of Solidarity with Victims of Police Violence in Ferguson

-NCD joins the legion of civil rights and civic organizations to call for greater justice and accountability.
+Synopsis: NCD joins the legion of civil rights and civic organizations to call for greater justice and accountability.1

 On August 9, 2014, Michael Brown, an unarmed African American teen, was shot and killed by a police officer.
 The disproportionate and militarized response by law enforcement in response to non-violent protests and peaceful assembly by residents of Ferguson gained attention from around the world including alarm from the United Nations.
 That same month, Kajime Powell and Ezell Ford, both unarmed African American men were fatally shot by police, raising additional concerns about the ways police officers respond to individuals with disabilities-particularly African American men with disabilities.